DarkSplash/python-sharepoint-file-manager/README.md

 M365_USERNAME =     "user@example.com"
 M365_PASSWORD =     "hunter2"
 ```
-Without all of these variables filled out, ***the script will not work*** (unless you use certain runtime arguments).
+Without all these variables filled out, ***the script will not work*** (unless you use certain runtime arguments).
 You will need to create the `msal_config.env` file as one of the first things during setup.
-You can either do this manually, or run sharepoint_downloader.py without a `msal_config.env` file in your script's directory, and the script will detect that you are missing the file and ask if you want to make a blank `msal_config.env` file.
+You can either do this manually or run sharepoint_downloader.py without a `msal_config.env` file in your script's directory, and the script will detect that you are missing the file and ask if you want to make a blank `msal_config.env` file.

 If any of your variables in `msal_config.env` are not filled out or are very obviously wrong, the script will report which variables are blank/wrong, and then exit the script.
 I will explicitly mention the variables in the tutorial when they appear, so just remember that they will need to be eventually filled out and that the script will not work unless all eight variables are filled out.